-The documents in my possession are penned by at least one cat, maybe two, who had the run of several noble households and who must have been privy to Southampton family secrets.
+The documents in my possession are penned by at least two cats who had the run of several noble households and who must have been privy to Southampton family secrets.

 Could Shakespeare himself have come to the attention of the Earl of Southampton’s cat(s)?

 Certainly, if he was in their vicinity and gave them something nice to eat.
 Or left his mark somewhere that offended them.

 This has led to a different-but-related industry, namely the Shakespeare Authorship Question, so refer back to the Earl of Oxford, though he’s not the only contender.)